 Prince Avenue Christian School is a tobacco-free campus.
-Tobacco products are not permitted anywhere on the campus, including playgrounds or in any vehicle used to transport children during school hours of operation.
+Tobacco products are not permitted anywhere on the campus, including playgrounds, athletic fields and facilities, or in any vehicle used to transport children during school hours of operation.

 Visitors on Campus